-Muscle aches and joint pain.
-Depression can make any kind of chronic pain worse.
+- Muscle aches and joint pain

-Exhaustion and fatigue.
+- Exhaustion and fatigue.
 No matter how much you sleep, you may still feel tired or worn out.
 Getting out of the bed in the morning may seem very hard, even impossible.

-Sleeping problems.
+- Sleeping problems.
 Many people with depression can't sleep well anymore.
 They wake up too early or can't fall asleep when they go to bed.
 Others sleep much more than normal.

-Change in appetite or weight.
+- Change in appetite or weight.
 Some people with depression lose their appetite and lose weight.
-Others find they crave certain foods -- like carbohydrates -- and weigh more.
+Others find they crave certain foods, like carbohydrates, and weigh more.